merklejerk/flex-contract/README.md

 All transaction calls (including `new()`) return a Promise object that resolves to the
 [transaction receipt](https://web3js.readthedocs.io/en/1.0/web3-eth.html#eth-gettransactionreceipt-return),
 once the transaction has been mined.

-This Promise object also has the fields `txId` and `receipt`, which are also Promises that resolve with the transaction hash and the receipt, respectively.
-The transaction hash, which resolves when the transaction is posted, will typically resolve much sooner than the receipt.
+This Promise object also has the following properties:
+- `txId`: a promise that resolves to the transaction hash when the transaction is posted to the blockchain.
+This ususally comes much sooner than the receipt.
+- `receipt`: a promise that resolves to the transaction receipt when the transaction has been mined.
+Same as waiting on the parent object itself.
+- `confirmed(count=1)` a function that returns a promise that resolves to the transaction receipt after the transaction has been mined and `count` number of confirmations have been seen, up to a maximum of 12 confirmations.

 **Example**
 ```javascript